List of Mass Effect characters: Matriarch Benezia

 Matriarch Benezia is the mother of Liara T'Soni, and was a highly regarded spiritual leader among the asari until she was mind controlled by the Reaper Sovereign and forced to become Saren's second in command.
 Her appearance is intended to capture the beauty and mystical power of the asari, and also to associate her with Saren's malevolence through its darker and more enigmatic qualities.
 The design of her headdress references religious and royal clothing.

 In Mass Effect Shepard travels to the planet Noveria and confronts Benezia, discovering that she has found and captured a surviving queen of the rachni.
 Benezia intends to use the rachni queen to breed an army of rachni to fight Saren's enemies.
 Although Benezia has a lucid moment during their fight, where she reveals the next phase of Saren's plans and warns Shepard about Sovereign's corrupting influence, Shepard has to fight her to the death after she completely succumbs to the indoctrination.
+The later two games in the trilogy reveal that she was in a relationship with another asari matriarch named Aethyta, with Mass Effect 3 confirming that she is Liara's "father".

 Matriarch Benezia is voiced by Marina Sirtis.